keithbuhler/dissertation-story/2 April - Humanity and Natural Normativity.md

 McDowell also disagrees with the opposite extreme of Foot's view, as represented by those (such as J.L.
 Mackie, Alan Gibbard, and Simon Blackburn) who believe that normativity is "projected" by philosophers and scientists onto the natural facts.

-Mackie's error theory gets right the common sense view that "ordinary evaluative thought [is] a matter of sensitivity to aspects of the world."[@shafer2007foundations 137] Ironically, the view that moral facts are real, objective facts has been both praised as "common sense" and alternately blamed as "platonism".[@gibbard1992wise 155: "It might be thought ordinary conceptions of rationality Platonistic or intuitionistic.
+Mackie's error theory gets right the common sense view that "ordinary evaluative thought [is] a matter of sensitivity to aspects of the world."[@shafer2007foundations 137]

+Ironically, the view that moral facts are real, objective facts has been both praised as "common sense" and alternately blamed as "platonism".^

+[@gibbard1992wise 155: "It might be thought ordinary conceptions of rationality Platonistic or intuitionistic.
 On the Platonistic Picture coma among the facts of the world are facts of what is rational and what is not.
 A person of normal mental powers can discern these facts.
 Judgments of nationality are thus straightforward apprehensions of fact, not through sense perception through a mental faculty analogous to sense perception..." ]

 Why not treat redness and other secondary qualities as purely "projective"?
 Secondary qualities are "subjective" in that they cannot be adequately conceived "except in terms of certain subjective states"[@shafer2007foundations  139] but not in that they are therefore illusory.
 A secondary quality is not "a mere figment of the subjective state that purports to be an experience of it."[@shafer2007foundations  139]